junxit/us-congress-bills-112/bill.md

   - **(A)** receiving assistance under the supplemental nutrition assistance program established under the Food and Nutrition Act of 2008 (7 U.S.C.
 2011 et seq.); or
   - **(B)** whose income does not exceed—
     - **(i)** 185 percent of the poverty line; or
-    - **(ii)** in the case of a student participating in the opportunity scholarship program in the preceding year, 300 percent of the poverty line.
+    - **(ii)** in the case of a student participating in the opportunity scholarship program in the preceding year under this Act or the DC School Choice Incentive Act of 2003 (sec.
+38–1851.01 et seq., D.C.
+Official Code), as such Act was in effect on the day before the date of enactment of this Act, 300 percent of the poverty line.
 - **(4)** *Mayor* The term Mayor means the Mayor of the District of Columbia.
 - **(5)** *Parent* The term parent has the meaning given that term in section 9101 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 7801).
+- **(6)** *Participating eligible student* The term participating eligible student means an eligible student awarded an opportunity scholarship under this Act, without regard to whether the student uses the scholarship to attend a participating school.
+- **(7)** *Participating school* The term participating school means a private elementary school or secondary school participating in the opportunity scholarship program of an eligible entity under this Act.
-- **(6)** *Poverty line* The term poverty line has the meaning given that term in section 9101 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+- **(8)** *Poverty line* The term poverty line has the meaning given that term in section 9101 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 7801).
-- **(7)** *Secondary school* The term secondary school means an institutional day or residential school, including a public secondary charter school, that provides secondary education, as determined under District of Columbia law, except that the term does not include any education beyond grade 12.
+- **(9)** *Secondary school* The term secondary school means an institutional day or residential school, including a public secondary charter school, that provides secondary education, as determined under District of Columbia law, except that the term does not include any education beyond grade 12.
-- **(8)** *Secretary* The term Secretary means the Secretary of Education.
+- **(10)** *Secretary* The term Secretary means the Secretary of Education.

 ## § 14.
 Authorization of appropriations